-- Best overall iPhone: Apple iPhone 11 Pro (Review)
+- Best overall iPhone: Apple iPhone 12 Pro

-- Best productivity and video iPhone: Apple iPhone 11 Pro Max (Review)
+- Best productivity and video iPhone: Apple iPhone 12 Pro Max

 Who it’s for: If you want the best iPhone money can buy, this is for you.

-Who it’s for: Whether you want to work on your iPhone, or watch a lot of video, you’ll enjoy the benefit of a larger screen.
+Who it’s for: It’s the model for you if you want to work on your iPhone, watch a lot of video, or just want the most battery life.

 Why we picked the iPhone 11 Pro Max:

-However, the trade-off is the bigger, heavier body.
-It’s 226 grams in all, and both wider and longer than the iPhone 11 Pro.
-If you’ve got small hands, it’s a seriously big smartphone, and over long periods of use the additional weight over the 188 gram iPhone 11 Pro is noticeable, as is the additional bulk in your pocket.
+The trade-offs are the same as always with the Max models.
+The 6.7-inch Pro Max is bigger and heavier than the smaller 6.1-inch Pro.
+It’s 228 grams in all, and both wider and longer than the iPhone 12 Pro.
+If you’ve got small hands, it’s a seriously big smartphone, and over long periods of use, the additional weight is noticeable, as is the additional bulk in your pocket.

-The iPhone 11 Pro Max is the most expensive iPhone you can buy.
-It starts at $1,100 for the standard 64GB model, but we recommend the 256GB model.
+Theis the most expensive iPhone you can buy.
+It starts at $1,099 for the standard 128GB model, up from just 64GB on the 11 Pro Max, but we recommend the 256GB model.
 The more internal storage the phone has, the longer it lasts.
-This costs $1,250.
+This costs $1,249.

-Who it’s for: You want an iPhone, and you want to save some money
+Who it’s for: You want an iPhone, but you need to save some money

 Why we picked the Phone SE (2020):

-Who it’s for: Anyone deeply inside Apple’s ecosystem who wants a cheap iPhone for a family member, or someone who wants to get started with an Apple phone without spending much.
+Who it’s for: Anyone who wants a cheap full-size iPhone for a family member, or someone who wants to get started with an Apple phone without spending much.

-The iPhone X changed the way iPhone models looked when it was introduced to celebrate the iPhone’s 10th anniversary at the end of 2017.
-This means the infamous notch is at the top of the 5.8-inch, 2,436 x 1,125 pixel OLED screen, so you have Face ID face unlocking, and the phone is new enough to still receive Apple’s software updates too.
+The iPhone XS launched at the end of 2018, which means it’s in a sweet spot of being old enough to be deeply discounted but still new enough to run the latest iOS software and feel like a modern phone.
+It has a 5.8-inch OLED screen with Face ID face unlocking, and the phone is new enough to still receive Apple’s software updates for a couple more years as well.
 On the back is a dual-lens camera, taking 12-megapixel images along with 2x optical zoom shots.

-Apple often sells refurbished iPhone X models through its own store, with prices around $600 up.
-If you search online stores like Amazon and Walmart, the iPhone X can be picked up for around $400 up, which represents very good value.
+Apple often sells refurbished its own store, with prices around $549 up.
+If you search online stores like and , the iPhone XS can be picked up for around $500 up, which represents very good value.
 Local retail stores specializing in refurbished phones may also have good deals, as could eBay.
-While this may sound expensive for a phone released in 2017, remember that iPhones hold their value, which helps you when the time comes to trade it in.
+While this may sound expensive for a phone released in 2018, remember that iPhones hold their value, which helps you when the time comes to trade it in.models through

 Things to remember when buying an iPhone